Retzudo/servoskull/README.md

 ## Extending the command list

-Create a new class in `commands.py` that inherits from `Command` or `SoundCommand` depending on what you need and implement the `execute` method.
-Finally, add your new class to the `commands` dictionary.
-The class properties `help_text` and `required_arguments` are optional it's highly recommended you add them.
+### Regular command

+A regular command is a command that does *something* and optionally returns a string.
+Create a new class in `commands.py`, inherit from `Command` and override the `execute` method where you can do anything.
+If you want the bot respond with a message, just return a string.

+### Sound command

+A sound command is a command that requires the bot to be connected to a voice channel before running the command.
+E. g. a command that plays a sound.
+Create a class in `commands.py`, inherit from `SoundCommand` and override the `execute_sound` method (*not* the `execute` method).